 In 1947-48, Dennis became the President of Moody Funeral Home, which then extended into Dobson, North Carolina and Stuart, Virginia.
 This made the total of three facilities, which is what there is today.
 Dennis W. Moody, Jr. joined his father in 1969-70, and was with the business until his death in 1983.

 Robert H. Moody, current President, joined the firm in 1978.
-As we are in the third generation of serving the people of Northwest North Carolina and Southwest Virginia, our charge is to live up to the slogan which Dennis W. Moody, Jr. created:
+As we are in the fourth generation of serving the people of Northwest North Carolina and Southwest Virginia, our charge is to live up to the slogan which Dennis W. Moody, Jr. created: